+Prerequisite or concurrent enrollment in ENGL 101.
 Introduces informal and formal logic, emphasizing methods of interpreting and evaluating arguments to develop critical thinking and reasoning skills.
 Three class hours weekly.

-PHIL 105 Ethics (3)
+PHIL 105 Ethics

+Prerequisite or concurrent enrollment in ENGL 101.
 Examines alternative theories of the nature of moral value in relation to basic issues concerning rights, justice, freedom and happiness.
 Course objective is to develop the ability to make well-reasoned judgments about value questions facing the individual and society.
 Three class hours weekly.